batteriescpp/batteriescpp.github.io/reference/async.md

 ### Description

 A `batt::Watch` is like a `std::atomic` that you can block on, synchronously and asynchronously.
-Like `std::atomic`, it has methods to atomically get/set/increment/etc.  But unlike std::atomic, you can also block a task waiting for some condition to be true.
+Like `std::atomic`, it has methods to atomically get/set/increment/etc.  But unlike `std::atomic`, you can also block a task waiting for some condition to be true.
 Example:

 ```c++
 #include <batteries/async/watch.hpp>